One-line

 A profile of Michael and the agency, written for cSPACE’s creative-community series.

-A curated selection.
+Author-on-tour and book-launch photos for features, profiles, and event listings.
 Right-click or long-press to download.
-Cleared for editorial use with credit; please email for commercial licensing.
-Hero portrait by Ben Laird; book-launch and tour photographs by Make More Creative.
+Cleared for editorial use with credit; book-launch and tour photographs by Make More Creative.

 // general & speaking